Issues Specific to Late Life Divorce

 By WomansDivorce Staff

 Whether known as “grey” divorce or “silver” divorce, more and more older couples are un-tying the knot they tied decades ago.
 Initially, the term “grey divorce” referred only to men and women who divorced after being married for 40 years or more, but today, grey divorce can describe anyone over the age of 50 who finds themselves suddenly single.
-The Pew Research Center reported in 2017 that the divorce rate for those over the age of 50 has doubled since the 1990’s.
+The Pew Research Center reported that the divorce rate for those over the age of 50 has doubled since the 1990’s.
 Further, for those 65 and older, the divorce rate tripled from 1990 to 2015.

 While there are many reasons for a late life divorce, overall, those who go through such a divorce do so because they do not want to enter the last chapter of their life in an unhappy union.
 Divorce can be both easier—and harder—for those who are older, however there are many unique challenges to divorcing later in life.
 There are seldom custody or child support issues because the children are grown and gone, however money issues can be an even bigger consideration than among those who divorce in their 30’s or 40’s.